rhdunn/cainteoir-engine/docs/api/src/range.md

 # cainteoir::overlap_status {: .doc }

-The overlapping nature of two ranges,
+The overlapping nature of two ranges.

 # cainteoir::no_overlap {: .doc }